x64Bits/solid-icons/README.md

 ## Demo

-This repository I make use of this library:
+An example of using this library in this repository:
 [PayPal fee calculator](https://github.com/x64Bits/paypal-fee-solid)

 ## Licence